JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ```

 This approach offers a high level of flexibility and decoupling, though it requires more manual maintenance.
-Similar to the one sealed type per module approach, DI can also help assemble the list of serializers dynamically,
+Similar to the [multi-module with aggregated sealed types](#multi-module-with-aggregated-sealed-types) approach,
+you can use DI to assemble the list of serializers dynamically,
 which can improve flexibility.

 ## What's next